frissyn/authcord.py/README.md

 # authcord.py
 A Python module used for interacting with Discord's OAuth API.
 Can be used with any Python web framework.

 **NOTE:** *This module was made for internal use on some of my projects, this might make it hard to implement into your own.
-Feel free to tweak the source code as you please, just make sure to include the Licesnse! :)*
+Feel free to tweak the source code as you please, just make sure to include the License! :)*

 Documentation coming soon!